 Top 10 Vietnamese Souvenirs to buy in Hanoi

 Though you probably won’t be forgetting your trip to Hanoi any time soon, it’s nice to have a few souvenirs from your time here to remind you of the magnificence of the city and of Vietnam overall.
-A souvenir is whatever you want it to be, but the ones that people love from Hanoi often come in small and colourful packages.
+A souvenir is whatever you want it to be, but the ones that people love from Hanoi often come in small and colorful packages.
 Here are the top 10 Vietnamese souvenirs to buy in Hanoi.

-Clothing
+1. Clothing

 Though the Vietnamese are very slender people, there are tailors around Hanoi catering to the Western market.
 Vietnam has some of the most iconic clothing on the planet and a Vietnamese Ao Dai or Non La can really add a touch of exoticism and class.

-1. Ao Dai
+1.1.
+Ao Dai

 One of the most popular of the Vietnamese souvenirs; there is really no finer ambassador for the beauty of Vietnam than a traditional long dress, or Ao Dai.
 The Ao Dai has developed over several hundred years to become the sleek, form-fitting dress and trouser combination that features in every special Vietnamese occasion, such as weddings and graduations.